Anisasia/VesselLocateChallenge/README.md

 # Locate Vessel

-This is a test challenge for an interview.

-It is a meteor app for locating vessels using aprs.fi api and showing them on a map.
+A meteor app with React-based fronted for locating vessels using aprs.fi api and showing them on a map.

 ## How to run